vinhgithub83/DataProVe/README.md

 The tool is available in two formats, .exe and .pyc.
 You just need to download and double click on them to run the program.
 - You may be asked in Windows if you really want to run/trust the .exe file, because by default, any .exe extension is suspicous for Windows.
 It will offer you an option  to proceed though (the app contains no malicious code, so it's safe to run).
 - If you want to run the .pyc file, then you need to install, ideally, Python version 3.8.5 (or above, from https://www.python.org/downloads/).
+This file can be run from command line as well, using command python pathtofile/DataProVe-v0.9.pyc.

 The template policy (.pol) and architecture (.arch) files can be found in the zip called "Template files used in the manual", just open them in the app and try.